canonical/charm-relation-interfaces/interfaces/mimir_worker/v0/README.md

 ## Usage

-This relation interface is used by [the Mimir Coordinator charm](/url) and [the Mimir Worker charm](/url) to exchange data.
+This relation interface is used by [the Mimir Coordinator charm](/url) and [the Mimir Worker charm](/url) to exchange Mimir Configuration data.
-- The Mimir Worker charm needs to tell to the coordinator which roles it has
-- The Mimir Coordinator charm needs to tell the worker charms what their configuration is
-- The Mimir Coordinator charm needs to relate to loki and Mimir tell the worker charms what endpoints to push their telemetry to

 ## Direction